MohamedMedhatGhareeb/Object-Tracing_Robot-Grabbing/README.md

 # Object-Tracing_Robot-Grabbing

-##**Using OpenCV library in Pythons communicating with an Arduino Uno throw the Serial Port to control a conveyor if a certain product depends on its color.**
+##**Using OpenCV library in Pythons communicating with an Arduino Uno through the Serial Port to control a conveyor if a certain product depends on its color.**

 _This application of image processing concepts can be implemented in production lines with assistance of a robot arm to improve its efficiency._